 Do your research beforehand.
 Take a look at the social media profiles of the person you’ll be meeting with so you know how long they’ve been with the firm and a few other facts about who you’ll be speaking to.

-Also, research the firm, including what their most recent transactions and deals are, which industries they work in and which siloes within those industries they target.
+Also, research the firm, including what their most recent transactions and deals have been, which industries they work in and which silos within those industries they target.
 Don’t just say it’s a healthcare-oriented role, ask whether they target pharma companies or any particular sub-segment.